gorpipe/gor/README.md

     ./gor-scripts-<version>/bin/gorpipe "gor <(gorrows -p chr1:1000-20000 -segment 100 -step 50 | multimap -cartesian <(norrows 100 | group -lis -sc #1))"

 Note: Substitute \<version\> with the actual latest version number (e.g. gor-scripts-2.9.0).

+Optional: A version of GORpipe (GORspark) including an integration with Apache Spark can be setup by downloading the latest release from https://github.com/gorpipe/gor-spark/releases.
+This release is much larger (~270MB) than the regular GORpipe release since it contains Apache Spark libraries.

 ## Setting up test data (Optional)